-"Immediate settlement will help further the activities of the Party," the district declares.
-12,000 Pledge Defense interests they were jailed.
-For Soviet Union Here (Continued from Page One) the U. S. S. R. has shown the poselimination through workers' class government of race prejudice."
-Hall explained the Communist entry in the elections primarily as means of advocating revolutionary propaganda among workers. don't hope to vote the capitalist system out of office," he said.
-Demonstrate for Party Candidate.
-Applause greeted the Party candidate for Mayor as he approached the microphone.
-The November Revolution and the events since the revolution have shown that workers can build socialist industry besides administering the state, Weinstone said.
-This progress is demonstrated in the remarkable success of the five year plan of industrialization.
-"The first year of the five year plan has raised the ware of the Soviet workers ten per cent.
-Assail Terror Drive.
-On the other hand, capitalist rationalization means for the workers speed-up, low wages, unemployment and terror drives.
-As the radicalization of the workers becomes more pronounced, the government drive against them sharpens, he declared.
-'War between the United States and England is impossible,' Weinstone quoted from Ramsay Mac-Donald's speech on his talks with Hoover.
-"This is a monstrous lie.
-The imperialists are now preparing greater attacks on the workers as part of their war preparations aimed especially against the Soviet In this campaign, the candidate be increased.
-We are opposed to said, the socialists throughout the world were valuable aides.
-He exposed their role in the U.S. to prove "Vote against war preparations, against attacks on the Soviet Union. by voting the hammer and sickle. he concluded.
-Others who explained the Party stand included Rebecca Grecht, David Mates, of the Y. C. L., and Jessie Tait, of the Pioneer children's delegation to the U.S. R. R. Hendryx Speaks.
-Just arrived from the Gastonia battle front, K. Y. Hendryx, one of the seven whom the millowners' courts condemned to years of jail because of his activities in the textile strike, received a tre ovation when he spoke in behalf of the strikers and his imprisoned comrades.
-The International Labor "Down in Gastonia mill workers were brutally murdered and shot by taxation upon the masses of the the black hundreds of the millcontributions to the I. L. D. to enable it to release the others still jailed.
-In the musical program, the March of the Soviet Fleet proved one of the most popular. \$1,000 was raised in response to appeals for Party funds. crease in the wages of the first a body which will prevent the work- a strike meeting at Manhattan Ly- hearing next Monday. ers from realizing increased wages. ceum, 66 E. Fourth St., while many The increased wages for first grade firemen has been put into the same take part in the demonstration. proposal in order to be able by appealing for support to firemen to secure the increased wages for the patrolmen.
-Under these circumstances, since it is one question we prominently displayed. urge the workers to vote "No" and to fight energetically for increased wages for all civil employees, for the right to organize, into unions and workingclass organizations.
+he concluded.
+Others who explained the Party stand included Rebecca Grecht, David Mates, of the Y. C. L., and Jessie Taft, of the Pioneer children's delegation to the U. S. R. R. Hendryx Speaks.
+Just arrived from the Gastonia battle front, K. Y. Hendryx, one of the seven whom the millowners courts condemned to years of jail because of his activities in the texile strike, received a tremendous ovation when he spoke in behalf of the strikers and his imprisoned comrades.
+The International Labor Defense had recently just bailed tions tomorrow.
+Vote Communist! him out.
+"Down in Gastonia mill workers were brutally murdered and shot by taxation upon the masses of the the black hundreds of the mill-bosses," he said.
+He appealed for contributions to the I. L. D. to enable it to release the others still This amendment reads as follows: jailed.
+In the musical program, the March of the Soviet Fleet proved one of the most popular.
+Over \$1,000 was raised in response to appeals for Party funds. a still more efficient strikebreaking body.
+The Communist Party is for the increase of wages of all workers, all civil employees.
+The increase in the wages of the first class patrolmen means to build up automobiles carried the strikers from day morning.
+They will receive a a body which will prevent the work- a strike meeting at Manhattan Ly- hearing next Monday. ers from realizing increased wages. ceum, 66 E. Fourth St., while many The object of this amendment is The increased wages for first grade to strengthen the state power and firemen has been put into the same to use it more swiftly against rural proposal in order to be able by appealing for support to firemen to secure the increased wages for the patrolmen.
+Under these circumstances, since it is one question we urge the workers to vote "No" and to fight energetically for, increased wages for all civil employees, for the right to organize, into unions and workingclass organizations.
 Proposition No. One.
-This proposition reads as follows: "Creating Sanitary Commission: Shall the local law of the City of New York for the year 1929, and entiled: 'a local law to supplement and amend the Greater New York Charter in relation to establishing a Department of Sanitation and creating the Sanitary Commission, defining the jurisdiction, powers, and duties of such department and of such commission and transferring thereto jurisdiction, powers and duties of such other departments and officers,' become operative as therein provided?"
-Vote "No" on this proposition.
-The establishment of a sanitation commission and a department of sanitation does not mean better sanitation for the masses of people working facilities and conditions.
-GASTONIA CASE PRISONERS MAK Jail for Year More?
+This proposition reads as follows: "Creating Sanitary Commission: Shall the local law of the City of New York for the year 1929, and entiled: 'a local law to supplement and amend the Greater New York Charter in relation to establishing a Department of Sanitation and creating the Sanitary Commission, defining the jurisdiction, powers, and duties of such department and of such commission and transferring thereto jurisdiction, powers and duties of such other departments and officers,' become operative as there- Vote "No" on this proposition.
+The establishment of a sanitation commission and a department of sanitation does not mean better sanitation for the masses of people but is an instrument for building sary celebration of the U. C. W. W., factories.
+In order to secure proper The handful of Lovestoneites in which will be held on Nov.
+22nd, sanitation, the workers must fight working facilities and conditions.
+GASTONIA CASE PRISONERS MAKE of the Madison Square Garden 'Ar eWe to Remain in Jail for Year More?